erenyenigul/ism/README.md

 `readln` allows you to take input from the user.
 It pushes the input to the stack.
 You can also use with an argument, such as `readln Give me a number`, to change the prompt message.

-## Binary Instructions: `add` & `eq`
+## Binary Instructions: `add`, `sub`, `div`, `mul` & `eq`

 Binary operations pop 2 items from the top of the stack, and then push the result back.
-For example, `add`operation in the below program pops 1 and 2, pushes 3 back to the stack:
+For example, `add` operation in the below program pops 1 and 2, pushes 3 back to the stack:

 ```
 push 1